Opening Bid: Two Clubs - 11-16 HCP

 Negative doubles are almost always used by the responder in a competitive auction, but it can be used by either partner after an opening bid of 2.
 If you are the opener, and your partner asks about a major by bidding 2, you might get an interference bid on your right.
 If they overcall with a major, you can double, promising the other major.
 If they overcall with a diamond bid, you can double to show both majors.
 (With only one, you should just bid it.)
 Partner is allowed to convert the negative double to penalty.

-A jump to 4 by responder may appear to be a jump raise, but it's Gerber, asking for keycards.
+A jump to 4, the criss-cross minor, is Gerber asking for keycards.
 There are five key cards... four aces and the K, with only three kings.

 Opening With Four Diamonds and Five Clubs